ChristopherHerneth/ObjectAugmentationAlgorithm/README.md

     import os
     os.add_dll_directory("C:/OpenSim4.4/bin") # or however the location is called on your PC

+## Common errors with the OpenSim Api
+- module _simbody not found:
+    follow the installation instructions above.
+Has os.add_dll_directory("C:/OpenSim4.4/bin") been added to the script?

 - scale tool doesnt work
     use absolute path to required files.
 Otherwise the tool returns an error